lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 Here *getUrl* is an asynchronous Haskell handler that returns content of an HTTP page.
 This approach has at least two deficiencies related to performance and memory usage.
-The content may be huge and chunked, and its chunks could have been naturally used in the content handler.
+The content may be huge and chunked, and its chunks could be naturally reused in the content handler.
 But they won't, because here they get collected by directive *haskell_run_async* into a single chunk, and then passed to the content handler *echo*.
 The other problem deals with *eagerness* of asynchronous tasks.
 Imagine that we put in the location a rewrite to another
 location: handler *getUrl* will run before redirection, but variable *hs_async_httpbin* will never be used because we'll get out from the current location.